wiebow/fighting-computers/content/Projects/Commodore 128/Commodore 128 assembly - Part 2.md

 STA $FF00
 ```

 This will select RAM bank configuration 15 and enable I/O, Kernal and BASIC ROMs.
 The macro offers the possibility to add custom configurations (see option 99).
 There is also a configuration (12) that enables the internal function ROM (a free socket on the motherboard can be fitted with a custom ROM chip).
-I intent to test some ROMs that I have real soon.

 In general, try to use RAM block 0 for program code, and RAM block 1 for data.